 I was asked by Cutting Edge Stencils to use their stencil and then share with you all how I felt about it!!
 After spending two days just trying to choose a stencil to review because they have SO MANY amazing stencils…I went with the Bricks All-Over stencil!
-I have always wanted a brick wall in my home…being a renter, this was the simplest way to get one!!
-Lol!!
-Here is how my DIY stenciled brick wall turned out!!
+I have always wanted a brick wall in my home but being a renter, this was the simplest way to get one!

 **I received the stencil free in exchange for this review!
 All opinions are my own!😉

-Just a side note…I did not paint all the way to the ceiling because this house has old popcorn ceilings that want to fall on you at the slightest touch…so not being sure if they contain asbestos…I wasn’t risking pulling any down with painter’s tape, I will probably just put up some inexpensive crown molding so it doesn’t look funny!!
+Just a side note, I did not paint all the way to the ceiling on the stenciled wall because this house has old popcorn ceilings that want to fall on you at the slightest touch.
+I’m not sure if they contain asbestos and I wasn’t risking pulling any down with painter’s tape!
+I will probably just put up some inexpensive crown molding so it doesn’t look funny!!
 Lol!!
-If this were my home I would have removed those popcorn ceilings before I ever moved in…they are sooooo ugly!!!
+If this were my home I would have removed those popcorn ceilings before I ever moved in.

-Painting the DIY Stenciled Brick Wall
+Painting the Brick Stenciled Wall

-Just to note, the stencil level does not come with your stencil purchase…you must purchase it separately but I wouldn’t stencil without it!!
+Just to note, the stencil level does not come with your stencil purchase, you must purchase it separately but I wouldn’t stencil a wall without it!!
 It made the process of moving the stencil SO MUCH easier!!
-So many times, I would think I had the stencil lined up perfect and then look at my level and I was off!!
-Haha!!
-So my brick wall would have gone downhill had I not have had that little level!!
+So many times, I would think I had the stencil lined up perfect and then look at my level and I was off!
+Oy!
+So my brick wall would have gone downhill had I not had that little level!!
 They also include with each stencil a smaller stencil for up by the ceiling and in tight areas!
 Life saver…all I’m going to say!!

 So I went and bought paint at Wal-Mart, I am a late-night project junkie and I don’t have a Home Depot or Lowe’s within less than an hour drive…three gray paints later I was ready to begin!!
 Woohoo!!